nogibjj/Eric_Ortega_Rodriguez_Mini_Project_2/README.md

 ## ☑️ Deliverables:
 1. Python script
 2. CI/CD with badge
-3. Generated summary report (PDF or markdown) via CI/CD for extra credit or making your own PDF or MD file and pushing it
+3. Generated summary report (PDF or markdown) via CI/CD for extra credit or make your own PDF or MD file and push it

 ## ☑️ The Data Being Used
-The data being utlized is coming from a Github database which can be found [here](https://raw.githubusercontent.com/fivethirtyeight/data/master/drug-use-by-age/drug-use-by-age.csv)
+The data being utilized is coming from a GitHub database which can be found [here](https://raw.githubusercontent.com/fivethirtyeight/data/master/drug-use-by-age/drug-use-by-age.csv)

+The data found here give the frequency breakdown of substance abuse among different age groups.

 ## ☑️ Analysis and Calculations
-Summary statistics included are: Mean, Median, Standard Deviation, and Max.
+Summary statistics included are Mean, Median, Standard Deviation, and Max.

 ## ☑️ Explanation and Breakdown of Repo Components: